Welcome to the Home of the UNDP-GEF Kura II Project

 The main objective of this working group is to develop a conjuctive groundwater and surface water use strategy for transboundary water resources in the Kura river Basin.
 The members are from Ministry of Ecology and Natural Resources, Ministry of Emergency Situations, Amelioration and Water Economy JSC, Azersu and Baku State University in Azerbaijan and Ministry of Environmental Protection and Agriculture, National Environmental Agency, United Irrigations Systems Company in Georgia.
 As a result of the discussion they have agreed on the table of contents of the reports to be produced by this RWG and task division.
 The meeting has also served as a groud of sharing the recent updated in the water resource management in Georgia and Azerbaijan.

-Kura II project's Regional Working Group (RWG) on Shared Water Quality Indicators had its first meeting on 10 September 2018 in Azerbaijan.
-It is expected to have three more meetings - two in Georgia and one in Azerbaijan, on rotaing bases.
+Regional Working Group (RWG) on Shared Water Quality Indicators of the Kura II project had a meeting on 10 September 2018 in Azerbaijan.
+This was the first meeting of this RWG and it is expected to have three more meetings - two in Georgia and one in Azerbaijan, on rotaing bases.